 1. Projects Didn’t Work, but is “Mixed-Income” Any Better?

 For decades, public housing projects were one of the defining images of urban life in the United States.
-Monolithic high-rises to house the “working poor” were built from the 1930’s until the 70’s.
+Federal and municpal governments built monolithic high-rises to house the “working poor” from the 1930’s until the 70’s.
 Institutional racism and official neglect turned almost all of them into dilapidated wastelands of crime and poverty.
 The Cabrini-Green projects and Robert Taylor Homes in Chicago were two very visible examples of this.

 In response to this, the US government and local housing authorities have promoted a new type of public housing for the past twenty years.
 Demolition has wiped out the old developments torn down and new “mixed-income” developments are the new model.
 These would include market-rate, discounted, and fully-subsidized units.
 The dream was that these “mixed-income” developments would benefit cities’ tax bases while de-concentrating poverty.

 Trouble is, as this article lays out, no one seems to agree on what constitutes a “mixed-income” development.
-The term is used to describe projects that are wildly different in terms of actual units built and income levels mixed.
+The term applies to wildly different projects.
+Developers call almost anything that’s not luxury a mixed-income spot, in spite of actual units built and income levels mixed.
 This has lead to a lot of supposedly public housing going to wealthy families, while the poorest have seen their housing destroyed without replacement.

 2. Is Gentrification Inherently Racist?